Adding alchemical variables to metadynamics to enhance sampling in free energy calculations: Methods

 \subsubsection{Expanded ensemble simulation}

 We divided our expanded ensemble calculations into two separate stages: an equilibration and a production stage.
 Both stages of simulations were performed in the NVT ensemble with 6 states for decoupling the van der Waals interactions between the argon atom and the water molecules.
-In the equilibration stage, we employed the Wang-Landau algorithm to adaptively estimate the weight for each alchemical state, with the initial Wang-Landau incrementor set as 0.5 $\text{k}_{\text{B}}\text{T}$.
-The histogram that kept track of the state visitation was updated using the Metropolized-Gibbs Monte Carlo moves between all alchemical states every 10 integration steps.
-We adopted the default value of 0.8 for the cutoff for the flatness ratio $R$, which means that the histogram was considered flat only if all intermediate states had an $R$ value and its reciprocal larger than 0.8. ($R$ is defined as the ratio between the count of a state and the average count of all states.)
+In the equilibration stage, we employed the Wang-Landau algorithm to adaptively estimate the weight for each alchemical state, with the initial Wang-Landau incrementor set as 0.5 $\text{k}_{\text{B}}\text{T}$, which is usually sufficient for relatively simple systems.
+The histogram that kept track of the state visitation was updated with the Metropolized-Gibbs Monte Carlo moves between all alchemical states, which were attempted every 10 integration steps.
+We adopted the default value of 0.8 for the cutoff for the flatness ratio $R$, which means that the histogram was considered flat only if all intermediate states had an $R$ value and its reciprocal larger than 0.8; For any state, $R$ is defined as the ratio between the count of the state and the average count of all states.
 Whenever the histogram was considered flat, the state counts were all reset to 0 and the Wang-Landau incrementor was scaled by a factor of 0.8.
 This process for updating weights was stopped when the incrementor fell below 0.001 $\text{k}_{\text{B}}\text{T}$.
 The equilibrated weights were then used as the frozen weights in the production simulation for 100 ns.
-For data analysis, we only considered the time series of the Hamiltonian derivative obtained from the production stage.
+For data analysis, we only considered the time series of the Hamiltonian obtained from the production stage.
 After truncating the non-equilibrium regime~\cite{chodera2016simple} and decorrelating the time series, we ran MBAR~\cite{shirts2008statistically} to compute the free energy difference between the coupled and uncoupled states, which is the solvation free energy of the system.
+The entire two-stage expanded ensemble procedure was done with 3 replicates.
+The final estimation of the solvation free energy is reported as the mean of the values obtained from the 3 replicates, with its uncertainty calculated as the error propagated from the bootstrapped uncertainty of the 3 replicates.